 On August 7, 2013, Commission staff met with the project proponent (Al Rodriguez) and his representatives (James Johnson, Peter Hunt, Rachel Tierney) on the subject property.
 During this visit, staff observed unpermitted development consisting of an office trailer and deck, a vehicle scale with concrete abutments, several large piles of concrete, asphalt and other materials (greater than 10 ft. in height and covering a substantial area of the site), and salvage automobiles located directly adjacent to and under the riparian canopy of Old San Jose Creek, along with other materials and storage containers located adjacent to and under the riparian canopy of Old San Jose Creek (Exhibit 9).
 Mr. Johnson purported to memorialize this visit in a letter addressed to Commission staff, dated August 16, 2013.
 In this letter, Mr. Johnson states that he believes Administrative Permit No. 125-30, which was approved by the Coastal Commission in 1977 "allows for the unconditional stockpiling of dirt/materials and the parking of vehicles."
-After a review of the permit file, Commission staff has determined that this permit authorized only the one time import and stockpiling of approximately 3,000 cu. yds. of dirt fill (no concrete or asphalt was allowed to be stockpiled, and the permit did not authorize ongoing stockpiling operations) to a maximum height of 5 ft., in one area of the property.
+After a review of the permit file, Commission staff concluded that this permit authorized only the one time import and stockpiling of approximately 3,000 cu. yds. of dirt fill (no concrete or asphalt was allowed to be stockpiled, and the permit did not authorize ongoing stockpiling operations) to a maximum height of 5 ft., in one relatively small area of the property, as shown on Exhibit 6.
+The Commission agrees.
 Further, the current asphalt/concrete stockpiles exceed the extent of the approved dirt stockpile that was authorized in height, volume, and geographic scope, as well as being a wholly different material.
-Moreover, Commission staff has confirmed, based on review of historic aerial photographs, that the originally approved, approximately 3,000 cu. yd., 5 ft. high stockpile was removed in its entirety prior to 1994 and that the new stockpiles were not placed until after June 2009.
+Moreover, Commission staff confirmed, based on review of historic aerial photographs, that the originally approved, approximately 3,000 cu. yd., 5 ft. high stockpile was removed in its entirety prior to 1994 and that the new stockpiles were not placed until after June 2009.
 Thus, the development that was approved pursuant to Administrative Permit No. 125-30 had ceased and the placement of a new concrete/asphalt stockpiles and operation of concrete/asphalt recycling facility on site in 2009 constitutes development requiring a CDP.
 However, Commission records indicate that no CDP has been issued for any of the new stockpiles, structures, or operation of a concrete/asphalt recycling facility on site.

 Further, Administrative Permit No. 125-30 clearly states that, at that time, the subject property was a vacant lot used for parking, and it does not authorize an automobile recycling operation or the storage of dismantled vehicles.
-Moreover, based on review of historic aerial photographs, Commission staff has confirmed that the subject property was not used as a site for the storage of inoperable vehicles and operation of an automobile salvage operation in 1977.
+Moreover, despite the fact that CDP Application No. 4-11-065 states that it was for a new recycling center "to replace an automobile recycling center," based on review of historic aerial photographs, Commission staff confirmed that the subject property was not used as a site for the storage of inoperable vehicles and operation of an automobile salvage operation in 1977.
 The storage of inoperable vehicles and operation of an automobile salvage operation constitutes new development, requiring a CDP.
 However, our records indicate that no CDP has been issued for the above referenced development.